 Gore Street Capital's head of asset management makes a case that is easy to overlook in the rush to financial close: the quality of pre-construction data collection shapes everything that comes after.
 It is a point that every serious participant in the BESS market should take seriously.

-Whether you are an institutional investor seeking infrastructure-grade BESS exposure, a project developer looking for a capital partner, or a utility seeking long-term storage offtake - we would welcome a conversation.
+Whether you are an institutional investor seeking infrastructure-grade BESS exposure, a project developer looking for a capital and construction partner from RTB through COD, or a utility seeking long-term storage offtake - we would welcome a conversation.

 Germany